xbach/docs/trezor-user/passwordmanager.rst

 .. image:: images/pm-entryactions.png

+**1. Open and Login**

-1. Most common and used action will be Open & Login.
+Most common and used action will be Open & Login.
 If you click on the entry name and you filled username and password, you will be asked to confirm the action on your TREZOR.

 .. note:: Please keep in mind the entry name works the same way as any other link so it depends on your browser settings or mouse button you use to click if the link will open in the same or new tab